ricdezen/nameless_language/README.md

   stack.

-- To avoid having so many pointer indirections it could be useful to have a set of cached fields in the VM structure, such as call frames, constant tables etc.
+- To avoid having so many pointer indirections it could be useful to have a set of cached fields in the VM structure, such as call frames, constant tables etc., which get changed only on frame switch.

 - Change the virtual machine from a global to something that can be created and passed around.
 This implies modifying every method that references `vm` to take a `VM`-type argument.

-- Same for the Scanner.

-- Same for the Parser (and the concept of "current chunk" can probably be added to the parser).

-- You guessed it, same for the Compiler.
+Before doing this, consider whether it makes sense or not.
+The main advantage is being able to run multi-threaded operations using multiple vms.
+I still can, by updating the value of the vm variable, but then It would need to be a pointer, and the difference with passing such pointer around is minimal.

+- Scanner, Parser and Compiler can probably be subject to some of this treatment too, although their implementation changed since I wrote this.

 - Change Strings to behave more like other languages.
 Look into UTF-8 and escape sequences.